In the context of loss aversion, which of the following statements is true about the endowment effect? Let’s find out.

 The Mindfulness Revolution

 But technology isn’t the only answer.
 In recent years, a surprising ally has emerged in the fight against cognitive biases: mindfulness.
-Dr. Natalia Karelaia, Associate Professor of Decision Sciences at INSEAD, has conducted groundbreaking research on the impact of mindfulness on decision-making.
+Dr. Natalia Karelaia, an Associate Professor of Decision Sciences at INSEAD, has conducted groundbreaking research on mindfulness’s impact on decision-making.

 “Mindfulness allows us to observe our thoughts and emotions without getting caught up,” Karelaia explains.
 “This creates a space between stimulus and response, allowing for more rational decision-making.”